Cyberghxst/fogemoosik/README.md

     code: "$!sendMessage[$env[queue;metadata;text;id];A track started playing.]"
 }
 ```
+## Advices
+- You must add the following events to the extension in order to work properly.
+    - GuildQueueEvent.Error
+    - GuildQueueEvent.PlayerError
 ## Tips
 ### Adding Support for YouTube
 ForgeMusic by default provides support for streaming from YouTube, but the native method is not stable as intended.